 Thanks to a short but intensive co-operation with the Japanese marimba phenomena Keiko Abe and later with the Maarten Altena Ensemble, specialised in contemporary improvised music with strong experimental jazz-influences, Van Hauwe developed a great interest in improvisation.
 With the theatre groups Hollandia and Veenfabriek he participated in several successful theatre productions.

-From 1972 on, Van Hauwe has worked at the Conservatory of Amsterdam as a professor for blockflute.
-In 1975 he set up a controversial education system that attracted many students from all over the world.
-Partly because of this success he received in 2002 the prestigious Dutch Prins Berhard Music Award for his complete oeuvre; after which the Conservatory of Amsterdam offered him the position of Head of Education Development.
+From 1972 on, Van Hauwe was connected to the Conservatory of Amsterdam as a professor for blockflute.
+Here he set up in 1975 up a controversial education system that attracted many students from all over the world.
+Partly because of this success he received in 2002 the prestigious Dutch Prins Berhard Music Award for his complete oeuvre, after which the Conservatory of Amsterdam offered him the position of Head of Education Development.

-In 1988 Van Hauwe published his comprehensive 'Catalogue of Contemporary Blockflute Music’ online.
+In 1988 Van Hauwe published his comprehensive 'Catalogue of Contemporary Blockflute Music’ online (www.blokfluit.org).
 A few years later the ‘Catalogue of Historical Recorder Repertoire’ followed.
-All together these list over 9000 titles of original blockflute works, over a period of six centuries.
+In all, a list of more than 9000 titles with original recorder works, spanning a period of six centuries.

-Van Hauwe officially retired from the Conservatory van Amsterdam in 2013, but he will for the time being remain busy in most of the activities described above.
+Walter van Hauwe officially retired from the Conservatory van Amsterdam in 2013, but remains for the time being active in most of the activities described above.